stephen-wilson/Japanese-Chatbot/README.md

 # Japanese-Chatbot
 Research and Development of a Japanese chatbot using various methods such as different API and pretrained models.
 A Spring 2022 MIT Undergraduate Research Opportunities Program project.

+## Purpose
+- Use for (Japanese) education
+- Able to correct user input
+- Easy for Japanese educators to use and modify

 ## Organization
 `data-log` contains scenarios and chat logs for testing and evaluation of different chatbot models.